tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: implement just for DC
 	- DONE: generalize to work for all games (test w/ Tea) [hero_descript_count attrib in gs.core]
 	- DONE: test for DC and Tea
-- TBD: sort out Burt cary weight post biscuits swap
+- DONE: sort out Burt cary weight post biscuits swap
+	- DONE: test (does not pass - not removing weight of portable container contents when item dropped)
+	- DONE: sorted - needed to include weight of biscuit in starting weight of  bag
+	- DONE: biscuit weight from 2.5 lb => 1 lb (subtract 1.5 lbs)
+		- DONE: burt from 106.5 => 105 lb
+		- DONE: bag from 3 lbs => 1.5 lbs
+		- DONE: biscuit from 2.5 lbs => 1 lbs
+		- DONE: test
 - TBD: update winning condition to reading scroll while sitting on throne?
+- TBD: add option to win condition to read back story
 - TBD: fix goblin attack on attempt to unlock portcullis
 - TBD: consider how to surface 'not_attackable' txt in game_static_gbl
 - TBD: Stone Coffer => no-lid box ?

 *** known dark castle narrative issues ***
 - TBD: on 'x goblin' descript, emphasize that Burt is peering from S side of room